DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 Download From Print to eBooks [here](http://www.publishinglab.nl/blog/publication/from-print-to-ebooks-a-hybrid-publishing-toolkit-for-the-arts/).

-### <span id="howto">[How to](http://publishinglab.nl/howto/?How-toHybridPublishing)</span>
+### <span id="howto">How To</span>
 Over the last two years we have improved our workflow.
-In our *PublishingLab: How-to* one can read the easy, step-by-step introductions to a specific field within digital publishing.
+In our [*PublishingLab: How-to*](http://publishinglab.nl/howto/?How-toHybridPublishing) one can read the easy, step-by-step introductions to a specific field within digital publishing.
 This how-to shows you how to create an epub using the Hybrid Publishing Workflow for creating multiple publications from one source file (including eBooks as ePub3 files).
 You will find instructions and a template for making an ePub3, use CSS styles to modify your layout, and learn about the pros & cons of a fixed layout ePub.
 Additionally, some other current options for digital publishing are discussed.

-### <span id="sm">[Sausage Machine](http://hpt.publishinglab.org/)</span>
+### <span id="sm">Sausage Machine</span>
-The Sausage Machine is an experimental system meant to facilitate hybrid text production.
+The <a href="http://hpt.publishinglab.org/">Sausage Machine</a> is an experimental system meant to facilitate hybrid text production.
 It builds upon the Hybrid Publishing Toolkit – an effort by a number of researchers and practitioners engaged in various forms of contemporary cross-media publishing.
 The Sausage Machine has been designed and programmed by Gottfried Haider during his employment at PublishingLab.

 OPTIONAL READING